-No need to walk out of the restaurant with tons of little packs in your pockets, you can make this sauce at home.
-This is easy to prepare a version of Taco Bell sauce.
+When you make Taco Bell Taco Sauce you don’t need to leave with tons of little sauce packets in your pockets, you can make this sauce at home.

 Making Taco Bell Taco Sauce